James4Ever0/notes/nctf writeups.md

 [official released source code](https://github.com/X1cT34m/NCTF2022)

-ayacms rce in nctf 2022? how to identify the cms? and how the fuck did those guys identify the shit from that damn website (bing-?
+ayacms rce in nctf 2022? how to identify the cms? and how the fuck did those guys identify the shit from that damn website (bing-upms)?

 ## writeups